Updated May 12, 2025

 Help Lower Blood Sugar Naturally

 High levels of blood sugar can lead to insulin resistance, which is associated with weight gain, diabetes, and other metabolic diseases.
 Given the high rate of metabolic syndrome and diabetes in the U.S., managing blood sugar is crucial.
 Besides feeding the microbiome, the fiber in plants, including vegetables and beans, slow down digestion and sugar absorption to help lower blood sugar naturally.
-Some phytonutrients may help prevent insulin resistance, though the mechanisms of how aren't known yet.
+Some phytonutrients may also help prevent insulin resistance.

 Plants Nourish the Microbiome